First-principles calculations on the mechanical, electronic, magnetic and optical properties of two-dimensional Janus Cr$_2$TeX (X= P, As, Sb) monolayers

-Fig.~\ref{fig2}(a)-(f) shows the band structures of Cr$_2$TeX at the PBE level.
+Fig.2(a)-(f) shows the band structures of Cr$_2$TeX at the PBE level.
 Notably, the spin-up bands cross the Fermi level, while the spin-down channel acts as a semiconductor, indicating that they are intrinsic half-metals.
-The calculated electronic band structures of the Cr$_2$TeX with half-metallic gaps ranging from 1.25 of Cr$_2$TeP to 0.56 eV of Cr$_2$TeSb which can effectively prevents thermally excited spin-flip transitions.
-The band gaps on the spin-down channel were 2.84, 2.96, and 2.64 eV for the Cr$_2$TeP, Cr$_2$TeAs, and Cr$_2$TeSb at PBE levels, respectively, which is beneficial to the spin-polarized carrier injection and detection.
-Because the PBE functional always underestimates the band gap, then the HSE06 functional is used to correct the band structures and shows the band gaps in the spin-down channel increased to 3.70, 3.84, and 3.53 eV for the Cr$_2$TeP, Cr$_2$TeAs, and Cr$_2$TeSb monolayers.
-In the partial density of states (PDOS) of Cr$_2$TeX [Fig.~\ref{2}(g) and fig.S2], the spin-up electronic states near the Fermi level are mainly contributed by Cr atoms.
+The calculated electronic band structures of the Cr$_2$TeX exhibit half-metallic gaps ranging from 1.25 eV of Cr$_2$TeP to 0.56 eV of Cr$_2$TeSb, which can effectively prevent thermally excited spin-flip transitions.
+The band gaps on the spin-down channel were 2.84, 2.96, and 2.64 eV for Cr$_2$TeP, Cr$_2$TeAs, and Cr$_2$TeSb at the PBE levels, respectively, which is beneficial for the spin-polarized carrier injection and detection.
+Because the PBE functional tends to underestimate the band gap, the HSE06 functional was used to correct the band structures, which showed the band gaps in the spin-down channel increased to 3.70, 3.84, and 3.53 eV for the Cr$_2$TeP, Cr$_2$TeAs, and Cr$_2$TeSb monolayers, respectively.
+In the partial density of states (PDOS) of Cr$_2$TeX [Fig.2(g) and Fig.S2], the spin-up electronic states near the Fermi level are mainly contributed by Cr atoms.
 For the spin-down electronic states, the conduction band minimum is mainly contributed by Cr atoms, while the Cr, X, and Te atoms all contribute to the valence band maximum.

 To estimate the \emph{T}$_c$ of Janus Cr$_2$TeX (X= P, As, Sb) monolayers, we performed Monte carlo simulations based on the Heisenberg model with the Hamiltonian of:

 Where J$_1$ and J$_2$ are the exchange constants, S$_i$ and S$_j$ are the spin operators on sites i and j, respectively. $S_i^Z$ is the spin parallel to the Z direction.
 And A is the magnetic anisotropy energy parameter (MAE).
 J$_1$ and J$_2$ can be obtained by equations: